 New insulin dose is computed as 13 Units.

-User clicks back.
+User clicks Done.
 The view goes back to the list of scheduled items.
 Titrate Insulin Detemir is now checked.

 User clicks back.

 Data is saved to the server.

 The view goes back to the home screen with the clock.
 Checks are now shown over each of the four health action icons in the bottom right corner of the clock.